bansallawyers12/outlook-web/README.md

 - "Nothing appears after login" → Ensure migrations ran and queues/Vite are running in dev.
 - "Attachments not accessible" → Run `php artisan storage:link` and verify file permissions.
 - "SMTP auth failed" → Confirm provider settings, app passwords, or OAuth tokens are valid and not expired.
+- "Want to start fresh with email data" → Use `php artisan emails:refresh --force` to clear all email data and start over.
+- "Local folders not created" → Use `php artisan emails:test-folders` to verify folder functionality.